 - h.
 Withdrawal of Accreditation.
 ACME may withdraw its accreditation of a program at any time if a program is deemed to be in serious non-compliance with ACME criteria or its policies and procedures.
 If a program fails to resolve the issues for which it was placed on probation within the time frame set by the BOR, the BOR will withdraw its accreditation of a program.
 A program's withdrawal of accreditation status will be placed on the ACME website pages to notify the public within 24 hours of its notice to the program.
 ACME will provide written notice to the USDE, the appropriate state licensing or authorizing agency, and the appropriate accrediting agencies at the same time it notifies the program of the decision, but no later than 60 days after it reaches its decision.
-Once accreditation is likely to have negative implications for students currently in the program.
-Programs have the right of appeal; see Section IX.
-Appeal Procedure for Denial or Withdrawal of Preaccreditation or Accreditation Status.
-In all cases, the program bears the burden of proof to show why the BOR should not withdraw its accreditation. - 3.
+Once accreditation is withdrawn, a program cannot claim to be preaccredited by ACME.
+This action is likely to have negative implications for students currently in the program.
+Program bears the burden of proof to show why the BOR should not withdraw its accreditation. - 3.
 Actions Arising from Notification of Proposed Changes, Annual Monitoring Reports (AMR), or Requests for Information Initiated by ACME - a.
 When a program notifies ACME that it intends to make a change that would impact how it meets the pre/accreditation criteria, the BOR will initiate a process of investigation to clarify which criteria are involved and how the change will impact the program's ability to meet the criteria.
 Programs may be asked to address these criteria in detail and in writing.
 The BOR will establish a reasonable time frame for submission of this information to the BOR.
 Programs may be told that an SER and a site visit will be necessary.